Helene Greenwood – University College.

 Tilly Woods – New College.

-I am a second year Mathematician at New College, combining my love of maths and cross country to become the OUCCC Treasurer 2018-19.
-Having turned up to almost every single club run, session, training camp and race since September training camp as a fresher, you could say I am slightly obsessed with the OUCCC, and it seems also with the Milton Keynes Cross Challenge, for that matter.
-If you have any money related queries, or want to talk about anything else OUCCC, please email me at: email@example.com.
+Tilly is a third year Mathematician at New College, combining her love of maths and cross-country to become the OUCCC Treasurer 2018-19.
+Having turned up to almost every single club run, session, training camp and race since September training camp as a fresher, you could say that she is slightly obsessed with OUCCC, and it seems also with the Milton Keynes Cross Challenge, for that matter.
+If you have any money related queries, or want to talk about anything else OUCCC-related, please email her at: email@example.com.

 Libby Brown – Brasenose College.

 Floren Scrafton – Worcester College.

 Yo yo yo the name’s Floren, aka “Flo” since the footy days when teammates struggled to shout for two syllables.
 Flo is the Women’s Vice Captain for the forthcoming season and you can find her bouncing about the training grounds and at races with a goofy grin on her face.
 She’s dedicated to helping OUCCC grow on and off the mud, especially when BUCS comes up – aspirations for a second victorious performance in the season are 100% real.
 She’ll be supporting the Club Captain Helene across the board, so get in touch with her with any questions, especially if you’re interested in joining the OUCCC super family!
 Our hard work and crafty team cohesion makes the club unique and OUCCC is hands-down the best thing about Oxford.

 Men’s Vice Captain

 “”Will probably do anything after a couple of

 tinniesfrothies” – Just bung that quote on the website as my bio”